-The Professional Master in Construction Management is an advanced, practice-oriented postgraduate programme designed to develop strategic, managerial, and leadership capabilities for professionals in the construction and built environment industry.
-The programme equips students with high-level knowledge in strategic management, project leadership, financial decision-making, and innovation, enabling them to manage complex construction projects and organizations in a competitive and rapidly evolving industry.
+The Master of Science (MSc) in Construction Management is an advanced postgraduate programme designed to develop strategic leadership, managerial competence, and analytical expertise for professionals in the built environment.
+The programme equips students with in-depth knowledge in construction project management, strategic planning, financial management, risk analysis, and governance, enabling them to manage complex construction projects and organizations within an increasingly competitive and technologically evolving global industry.

-The Professional Master in Construction Management is an advanced postgraduate programme designed to equip construction professionals with strategic, managerial, financial, and technological competencies required to lead complex construction projects and organizations.
-The programme integrates core management disciplines—such as strategic management, project management, organizational behavior, marketing innovation, corporate finance, and entrepreneurship—with specialized construction-focused studies including cost management, value engineering, risk management, project financing, dispute resolution, and advanced construction technology.
+The Master of Science (MSc) in Construction Management is an advanced postgraduate programme designed to equip professionals with strategic, managerial, financial, and technological competencies required to manage complex construction projects and organizations.
+The programme integrates core management disciplines—such as strategic management, project management, organizational behaviour, marketing innovation, corporate finance, and entrepreneurship—with specialized construction-focused studies including cost management, value engineering, risk management, project financing, dispute resolution, and advanced construction technologies.

 Design Management & Authority Liaison